-Traditionally Cambodia’s 2nd largest city, the western town of Battambang has surely been overtaken by now by booming Siem Reap and although still relatively prosperous from the Province’s fine farming land, (indeed it’s sometimes known as ‘Cambodia’s rice bowl’), it has been largely bypassed by the country’s tourism boom.
+Traditionally teh kingdom’s 2nd largest city, the western town of Battambang Cambodia has surely been overtaken by now by booming Siem Reap and although still relatively prosperous from the Province’s fine farming land, (indeed it’s sometimes known as ‘Cambodia’s rice bowl’), it has been largely bypassed by the country’s tourism boom.
 Well until recently that is but these days Battambang’s definitely an up and coming destination for visitors to the Kingdom.

-With the new arrivals in recent years the town’s cafe and restaurant scene, previously pretty limited, has seen a flurry of openings with new coffee shops, more tourist orientated bars and a wide variety of eateries including Indian restaurants; bakeries, fine French dining, excellent Khmer fare, Thai, Chinese, of course the usual pizzas and burgers etc and even a creperie.
+With the new arrivals in recent years the town’s cafe and restaurant scene, previously pretty limited, has seen a flurry of openings with new coffee shops, more tourist orientated bars and a wide variety of eateries including Indian restaurants; bakeries, fine French dining, excellent Khmer fare, Thai, Chinese, of course, the usual pizzas and burgers etc and even a creperie.

-Battambang of course has always been surrounded by some wonderful countryside and there are several picturesque Angkor period temple sites to visit plus the town’s most famous attraction, the ‘Bamboo Train‘ is still going strong, but these days there are more alternatives, as well as more structure, to tourism options in Battambang.
-Locals are now organising cycling, motorbike, walking programmes: heritage tours of the city; countryside and village visits including local handicrafts and cottage industries, there’s kayaking trips on the Sangkar and even the popular Khmer cooking class options.
+Battambang Cambodia of course has always been surrounded by some wonderful countryside and there are several picturesque Angkor period temple sites to visit plus the town’s most famous attraction, the ‘Bamboo Train‘ is still going strong, but these days there are more alternatives, as well as more structure, to tourism options in Battambang.
+Locals are now organising cycling, motorbike, walking programmes: heritage tours of the city; countryside and village visits including local handicrafts and cottage industries, there are kayaking trips on the Sangkar and even the popular Khmer cooking class options.

 So, whilst we always used to reckon that the best thing about Battambang was the boat ride to get there, we’ve now decided to add an extra day in town to all our Cambodia tour itineraries passing that way; Cambodia Overland, Ruined Cities and Tropical Islands and our Cambodia and Mekong Delta tour, Saigon to Phnom Penh.
 The Battambang section will now run as follows: